Usage, Death, and other MDMA Statistics

 The death rate for MDMA, assuming that there really were about 60 deaths directly caused by MDMA in 2000, would be roughly 2 in 100,000 users.
 The death rate from smoking, by contrast, is on the order of 400 per 100,000 users.
 Even alcohol, America’s official “it’s not really a drug” drug, nets about 50 deaths per 100,000 users each year:

-Equally important in considering risks is that, while there is no safe way to be a pack-a-day cigarette smoker, most of the people that died as a result of their MDMA use did something unwise to cause their demise.
+Equally important in considering risks is that, while being a pack-a-day cigarette smoker is always dangerous, most of the people that died as a result of their MDMA use did something extra to cause their demise.
 An informed MDMA user is unlikely to be a hyponatremia death.
 No responsible MDMA user is likely to be a ‘driving under the influence’ or drug mixing death.

 Rates of Use of MDMA (‘Ecstasy’)

 When it was first scheduled, MDMA was something of niche drug.
 Tens of thousands had probably tried it, but it hadn’t made a big splash on the national drug scene.
-After scheduling, MDMA began an almost geometric pattern of growth before dropping back down to what has become the long-term normal level of use.
+After scheduling, MDMA began an almost geometric pattern of growth before dropping back down to what has become the long-term normal level of use (with about one in twenty children having taken MDMA by the time they graduate from high school.)

 The percentage of young adults (ages 18-30) who believe trying MDMA “once or twice” would be harmful has been remarkably consistent, hovering around 50%.
-This may represent a general distrust of drugs rather than particular opinions about MDMA.
+This may represent a general wariness of drugs rather than specific opinions about MDMA.

 Other data from MTF: